 - The Nebraska Center for Energy Sciences Research is a collaboration between the Nebraska Public Power District (NPPD) and the University of Nebraska-Lincoln (UNL).

-- The mission of the Energy Center center is to conduct energy research that produces new technologies, processes and systems that provide new or significantly enhanced energy sources and improve the quality of life and economic opportunity for Nebraskans.
+- The mission of the Energy Center is to conduct energy research that produces new technologies, processes and systems that provide new or significantly enhanced energy sources and improve the quality of life and economic opportunity for Nebraskans and beyond.
 To this end, the Nebraska Center for Energy Sciences Research provides seed funds for projects in promising new areas.
 The Energy center also encourages interdisciplinary collaborations.

 - Principal Investigators on projects are encouraged to attract external funding from federal agencies, foundations and other public or private entities.

 - Oversight of the Center’s programs and final decisions on allocation of grants is determined by the External Advisory Committee (the Chancellor of the University, the Vice Chancellor for Research, and three representatives from the Nebraska Public Power District).

 Roles and Responsibilities at the Nebraska Center for Energy Sciences Research

 - Jerry Hudgins – Interim Director and Associate Director

 - Brenda Coufal – Program Coordinator ( email@example.com or 402-472-3859 )

 - Lorraine Moon – Office Associate ( firstname.lastname@example.org or 402-472-6082 )